4 Things to Do for Poison Ivy Treatment at Home

 A simple poison ivy treatment you can do at home is grab an over-the-counter cream or ointment.
 Within the first few days after exposure, you can use a Cortizone cream.
 Calamine lotions or any creams containing menthol will also help with the pain and itchiness until the rash goes away.
 In conjunction with over-the-counter cream or ointment, you can also use specialized topicals Technu or Zanafel, which you should use soon after being exposed.

 2. Take Lukewarm Baths

 When a rash from poison ivy appears, it will be itchy and uncomfortable.
 A soothing treatment you can do to help with the itchiness is take a lukewarm bath or submerge the part of your body with rash in lukewarm water.
 You can even do an oatmeal bath to help with the irritation.
 You don’t want to do hot water because it will add to the pain and irritation, and cold water won’t soothe the area.

 3. Take OTC Medication

-Some other popular medications you can use include Benadryl or other antihistamines.
+Some popular over-the-counter medications you can use include Benadryl or other antihistamines.